Marazion: Architecture

 The lack of notable or historic buildings led Nikolaus Pevsner to omit the town entirely from the first edition of his Buildings of England account of Cornwall.
 In the second edition Marazion is described as "attractive as a whole" and he says of the area near the ferry port: the "cobbled pavements and old houses .. give a look of Lyme Regis to the old centre of the town".
 Nevertheless, several notable architectural buildings lie in the eastern part of Marazion including Chymorvah House and the Mount Haven Hotel next to it, once one of the most haunted hotels in Cornwall, with views of the mount from its terrace.
 Also of note are Marazion Town Hall and the Marazion War Memorial.

 The Old Manor House on Fore Street is a Grade II listed building.
 The Listing states that it was built circa 1775 for William Cornish a former mayor; extensions were added in the mid 19th century at the rear and the east side of the building.
 During an unstated number of years in the 1800s, this was the home of noted architect James Piers St Aubyn.
+It was more recently owned by the fashion designer, Jeff Banks.
 The property was listed for sale in 2019.
 The listing report stated that the house included "original slate floors, open fireplaces, sash windows, exposed beams, intricate cornices and wood panelling" and featured views of St Michael's Mount.

+Pevsner mentions one grand Georgian house at the west end of the town.
+This is known as the Rookery or Manor Office and was built from 1775 onwards for Marazion merchant John Blewett, but incomplete when he died in 1777.
+It is also a Grade II listed building.

 Churches

 The original parish church is at St Hilary.
 In Marazion there was a chapel of ease dedicated to St Hermes (recorded in 1308): by 1735 it had become ruinous and was rebuilt.
 In 1861 a new church (dedicated to All Saints) was built on the same site which became a parish church in 1893.
 The architect was J. P. St Aubyn.
-The Methodist church is a classical revival building of 1862 with galleries and Pevsner mentions one grand Georgian house at the west end of the town.
+The Ebenezer (Free Methodist Church) chapel at the west end of the town is a classical revival building of 1862 with galleries, Grade II listed and now turned into private dwellings.
+The Grade II listed Wesleyan Methodist Church on Fore Street was built 1893-1895 and replaced the earlier (1811) Wesleyan chapel across the road, which was sold following storm damage and demolished to make way for private dwellings.
+The Friends Meeting House on Beacon Road dates from c.1688 (with limited remodelling 1742 and circa 1880) and is a classic simple Quaker meeting house still in use today.